-The Perplexity MCP Server is an intelligent research assistant powered by Perplexity's specialized AI models.
-It automatically detects query complexity to route requests to the most appropriate model for optimal results, and provides search capabilities for all tasks.
+Perplexity MCP Server is an intelligent research assistant that leverages Perplexity's specialized AI models.
+It automatically detects query complexity to route requests to the most appropriate model for optimal results.
+Unlike the official server, it provides search capabilities for every task.

-Add the server to your MCP settings file with one of these methods:
+Add to your MCP settings file (location varies by platform):

 {